anirudhbs/parking-lot/tests/README.md

 This tests the `getValuesFromObject` method to return the required values in an array format

 The value can be slot number, registration number, or color

+## runCommand

+This tests the functionality of the `runCommand` method inside `lot.js` file

+It checks if the correct output for the entered command is being returned or not